 BMW has completely phased out the M54 and the N52, replacing the latter with the N20 turbo inline-4, an engine that makes more power and consumes less fuel.
 This might sound great on paper, but a turbo inline-4 will never match the smoothness, linear power delivery, sound, driving feel, and reliability of the good old mighty NA inline-6.

-In some years, these two engines will be relics of BMW history, some of the last ever made naturally aspirated straight-6 engines in a world quickly moving to lower displacement, forced-induction, and electrified drivetrains.
+In a few years, these two engines will be relics of BMW history, some of the last ever made naturally aspirated straight-6 engines in a world quickly moving to lower displacement, forced induction, and electrified drivetrains.

 The best BMW straight 6 was the M52, it sounded great and with a chain swap every 100,000 miles or so lasts well.